bcasiello/SmallMuse/README.md

 A Multi-User Shared Environment in SmallTalk

 ## Installation
 Installation with dependencies via Iceberg isn't working yet.
-In the meantime, you must explicitly load the dependencies for websockets and templates:
+In the meantime, you must explicitly load the dependencies:

 ### Zinc WebSockets
 ```smalltalk